By: Dr. Adam McLeod, BSc, ND

 Dr. Adam McLeod is a Naturopathic Doctor (ND), BSc.
 (Hon) Molecular biology, First Nations Healer, Motivational Speaker and International Best Selling Author http://www.dreamhealer.com

-He currently practices at his clinic, Yaletown Naturopathic Clinic, in Vancouver, BC where he focuses on integrative oncology. http://www.yaletownnaturopathic.com
+He currently practices at his clinic, Yaletown Naturopathic Clinic, in Vancouver, BC where he focuses on integrative cancer care. http://www.yaletownnaturopathic.com

 1) Tworoger, S. S.; Missmer, S. A.; Eliassen, A. H. et al. (2006).
 “The association of plasma DHEA and DHEA sulfate with breast cancer risk in predominantly premenopausal women”.
 Cancer Epidemiol.
 Biomarkers Prev.
 15 (5): 967–71.